 Followed by a cycle tour of local wineries.

-I should have suggested they include the Newstead Lane Estate in Gisborne, where my niece Mahala and her husband George grow chardonnay (for which Gisborne is most well known) and albarino for the award winning Villa Maria brand.
-But the last mile involves cycling up a slight incline, which might have proven too much of a challenge after their long day!
+I should have suggested that they also visit the Newstead Lane Estate Winery in Gisborne (I forgot) This is the winery where my niece Mahala and her husband George grow grapes to produce chardonnay (for which Gisborne is most well known) and albarino, both for the award winning Villa Maria brand.

 Newstead Lane Estate, Gisborne.